INSIGHT & PRACTICE

 British Journal of Health Psychology, August 21, 2024.

-Emerging research suggests that even brief daily Mindfulnesspractice may positively influence stress processing, self-care behaviour, and overall well-being.
+Emerging research suggests that even brief daily Mindfulnesspractice may positively influence stress processing,

 STRESS REGULATION